hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Smart
-Manufacturing also overlaps with the world of Industry 4.0, that is to say with a real development policy to extend the introduction of digital in the industrial world that was born in Germany with the industry 4.0 phenomenon and that has found its consideration in the United States with the phenomenon of the digital factory.&nbsp;</p>
+<p>Smart Manufacturing overlaps with the Industry 4.0 world, though work is still to be done to implement development policies to influence the introduction of digital in the industrial world that was born in Germany with the Industry 4.0 phenomenon.
+Industry 4.0 has also made ground in the United States with the phenomenon of the digital factory. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Industry 4.0 or Industry 4.0 is a real reality research data that shows how this market is growing at a rate of 20% and represents a real boost towards how the manufacturing industry is changing with IoT.&nbsp;</p>
+<p>Industry 4.0 or 4.0 Industry has real life research data that shows how this market is growing.
+At a rate of 20% growth, this is evidence of how the manufacturing industry is changing with IoT. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->